lizTheDeveloper/cooking-for-hackers/README.md

 Mostly, I just wanted to keep my recipes in text format because building a complicated thing seemed like a lot more work that I wanted to do up front.
 Maybe this will evolve into something badass, maybe not.

+I'm a normal human who works and has friends, so I tend to shop at Trader Joe's and sometimes I use Good Eggs to deliver interesting veggies I can't get there, as well as weird sauces.
+Most of the stuff I use is attainable if you live in the bay area, for not a zillion dollars.
+I'll try to mention when to splurge and when to just cheat in the recipes.

 I'm totally taking pull requests.
 Make sure the recipe has this metadata up front:

 {